Schedule an Appointment 1-305-251-8650

 How are kidney stones treated?

-Small non obstructing stones can be safely observed under the guidance of a urologist.
+Small non-obstructing stones can be safely observed under the guidance of a urologist.

 Various methods to treat kidney stones are: